storesafe/cordova-sqlite-storage/README.md

 First steps:
 - Verify that you have followed the steps in [brodybits / Cordova-quick-start-checklist](https://github.com/brodybits/Cordova-quick-start-checklist)
-- Try the new echo test as described above
+- Try the new self-test functions as described above
 - Check the troubleshooting steps and pitfalls in [brodybits / Cordova-troubleshooting-guide](https://github.com/brodybits/Cordova-troubleshooting-guide)

 and check the following: